pseudoyim/conda_build_dojo/README.md

 ## Development

-1. Spin up the `c3i_linux-64` docker image, mounted to a path that can reach your clone of the repo and `aggregate`.
-2. From this repo's root directory, create the conda environment.
+If you're planning to make a change to the [upstream repo](https://www.github.com/anaconda-distribution/conda_build_dojo), do the following:
+1. From your host machine, checkout a dev branch.
+2. Make your changes.
+3. Test your changes in the Docker container.
+4. Run `dojo clean` (to get rid of any progress and history that should not be committed upstream).
+5. Commit and push your changes to the [upstream repo](https://www.github.com/anaconda-distribution/conda_build_dojo).
     ```
-    conda env create --file env.yaml
-    ```
-3. Activate the conda environment.
-    ```
-    conda activate dojo_dev
-    ```
-4. Install this repo in dev mode.
-    ```
-    pip install -e .
-    ```
-5. If you're planning to make a change to the [upstream repo](https://www.github.com/anaconda-distribution/conda_build_dojo), do the following:
-    - Checkout a dev branch.
-    - Make your changes.
-    - Test your changes.
-    - Run `dojo clean` (to get rid of any progress and history that should not be committed upstream).
-    - Commit and push your changes to the [upstream repo](https://www.github.com/anaconda-distribution/conda_build_dojo).
-        ```
     git push upstream <YOUR DEV BRANCH>
     ```
-    - Create a PR.
+6. Create a PR.

 ## TODO
 - Lesons to add: